 Engineers in Maryland (MD) benefit from a state replete with professional advocacy and other resources.
-There are several engineering organizations and societies that provide support to workers across all specializations, including the Maryland Society of Professional Engineers; the Maryland Association of Engineers, Inc.; the American Society of Civil Engineers – Maryland Section; and the Black Engineers Society based at the University of Maryland, College Park, among others.
+There are several engineering organizations and societies that provide support to workers across all specializations, including the Maryland Society of Professional Engineers; the Maryland Association of Engineers, Inc.; and the American Society of Civil Engineers – Maryland Section, among others.

 Additionally, engineers in Maryland live near renowned institutions such as the University of Maryland, Loyola University Maryland, University of Maryland, Baltimore County, and Johns Hopkins University.
 Of course, not all engineering professionals in the state will obtain degrees from these schools; however, they may still benefit from networking opportunities, continuing education, local events, and job placement assistance.

 Furthermore, Maryland engineers, on average, earn an extremely competitive salary, especially when compared to other occupations throughout the state.
 By illustration, the Bureau of Labor Statistics (BLS May 2016) reported that the average salary for the 58,330 engineers and architectural workers in Maryland was $94,330, well above the statewide average for all occupations ($56,120).
 And engineers in some fields have the opportunity to earn even more, with materials engineers earning a mean annual salary of $108,220, and nuclear engineers bringing home an average of $109,790.